jik-lang/jik/docs/jiklib/bytes.md

 ### `buf_new(region: Region) -> ByteBuf`

 Create an empty mutable byte buffer.
+This is also the default initializer used by `bytes::ByteBuf{}` and typed declarations without an initializer.

 **Parameters**
 1. `region: Region` - Allocation region.